🔌 Antitone Galois connection#

 , default:None

-) – An optional iterable of int.
+) – An optional iterable of integers

 - Raises:

-ValueError – If an element is not in the domain.
+ValueError – If an element is not in the domain

-- property closure: AbstractClosure[Multiple, int]#
+- property closure: AbstractClosure[Multiples, int]#

 Get the closure operator.